Deep learning in today's world

 Deep learning results

-The promise of deep learning is that it can lead to predictive systems that generalize well, adapt well, continuously improve as new data arrives.
+The promise of deep learning is that it can lead to predictive systems that generalise well, adapt well, continuously improve as new data arrives.
 You no longer fit a model.
 Instead, you train the task.

 A traditional approach to analytics is to use the data at hand to engineer features to derive new variables, then select an analytic model and finally estimate the parameters (or the unknowns) of that model.
-These techniques can yield predictive systems that do not generalize well because completeness and correctness depend on the quality of the model and its features.
+These techniques can yield predictive systems that do not generalise well because completeness and correctness depend on the quality of the model and its features.
 For example, if you develop a fraud model with feature engineering, you start with a set of variables, and you most likely derive a model from those variables using data transformations.
 You may end up with 30,000 variables that your model depends on, then you have to shape the model, figure out which variables are meaningful, which ones are not, and so on.
 Adding more data requires you to do it all over again.

 Advanced Analytics from SAS